Skip to content

 4. Stop after max retries reached

 Data enrichment: Need more context?
-Chain multiple API calls to gather comprehensive data before launching Tallyfy processes.
+Chain multiple API calls to gather complete data before launching Tallyfy processes.
 Perfect for pulling customer history, support tickets, or sales data into one complete picture.

 Ready to build?
 These examples give you working patterns to start from.
 Tweak them for your specific needs and systems.